 |Kim Dong-wan, a professor at Hemato-Oncology Department of Seoul National University Hospital, speaks during a news conference in Seoul, Thursday.|

-However, most secondary drugs have still failed to extend profession-free survival (PFS) or improve intracranial responses.
+However, most secondary drugs have still failed to extend progression-free survival (PFS) or improve intracranial responses.
 Despite challenges, Takeda’s Alunbrig (ingredient: briganitib) seems to have resolved such problems, a hematologist said.

 In Korea, physicians use three medications as the first-line treatment for ALK-positive NSCLC – Pfizer’s Xalkori, Novartis’ Zykadia (ingredient: ceritinib), and Roche’s Alecensa.
 For the second-line therapy, they use Zykadia, Alecensa, or more recently, Alunbrig.